 The new £28 million facility will include:

-To receive email updates on the project please email firstname.lastname@example.org with 'Register' in the subject line.
+To receive the Moberly newsletter, for email updates and information on project at key milestones, email firstname.lastname@example.org with 'Register' in the subject line.

 Much of the investment in new sport, leisure and community facilities will be funded by the development of 156 new homes across both sites through our development partner Willmott Dixon.